-- 1. Depending on the nature of the pension scheme established, Member States shall ensure that every institution registered or authorised in their territories provides to prospective members at least the information set out in Articles 39 to 53, 56 and 58 and to beneficiaries at least the information set out in Articles 57 and 58 39 to 53 and Articles 56 to 58.2.
-The information shall fulfil all the following requirements: - (a) it shall be regularly updated; - (b) it shall be written in a clear manner, using clear, succinct and comprehensible language, avoiding the use of jargon and avoiding technical terms where everyday words can be used instead; - (c) it shall not be misleading and consistency shall be ensured in the vocabulary and content; - (d) it shall be presented in a way that is easy to read; - (e) it shall be available in the official languages of the Member State whose social and labour law relevant to the field of the occupational pension scheme is applicable to the relationship between the sponsoring undertaking or the institution, on the one hand, and the members or the beneficiaries on the other.
+- 1. Depending on the nature of the pension scheme established, Member States shall ensure that every institution registered or authorised in their territories provides to prospective members at least the information set out in Article 55, to members at least the information set out in Articles 39 to 53, 56 and 58 and to beneficiaries at least the information set out in Articles 57 and 58 The information shall fulfil all the following requirements: - (a) it shall be regularly updated; - (b) it shall be written in a clear manner, using clear, succinct and comprehensible language, avoiding the use of jargon and avoiding technical terms where everyday words can be used instead; - (c) it shall not be misleading and consistency shall be ensured in the vocabulary and content; - (d) it shall be presented in a way that is easy to read; - (e) it shall be available in the official languages of the Member State whose social and labour law relevant to the field of the occupational pension scheme is applicable to the relationship between the sponsoring undertaking or the institution, on the one hand, and the members or the beneficiaries on the other.